OpenMDAO/OpenMDAO-Framework/docs/getting-started/install.rst

 ``python``, you'll get a Python interpreter that's customized for your virtual environment, giving you access to everything in OpenMDAO.

 Navigate into the folder that was just created by your install script.
+If necessary, change directories so that you are in the ``devenv`` directory.

 If you are on **Linux,** you must be running bash to activate the virtual environment.
 If you are not running bash, start it up by typing:

  ::